angrysky56/deliberative-armt-coprocessor/docs/EXPERIMENTS.md

 **Research Question**: What is the geometric root cause of MoE's catastrophic failure?

+**Framework**: ["The Geometry of Reasoning: Flowing Logics in Representation Space"](https://arxiv.org/abs/2510.09782) (Zhou et al., 2025)

-**Methodology**: Trajectory analysis using Reasoning-Flow framework to analyze information geometry
+**Methodology**: Applied geometric trajectory analysis from the Reasoning-Flow framework to analyze information geometry in different architectures.
+Code and methodology adapted from [Reasoning-Flow GitHub](https://github.com/MasterZhou1/Reasoning-Flow).

 ### Key Findings